-Solshare Energy is a co-operative controlled corporation with the goal of growing community-based renewable electricity generation in BC by engaging residents and investors in projects that offer financial, social, and environmental returns.
-Residents of BC can purchase shares in the corporation and receive dividends from the lease payments generated by the renewable energy equipment that Solshare owns.
-Solshare Energy is a project of Vancouver Renewable Energy Co-operative.
+Solshare Energy is a cooperative-controlled corporation with the goal of growing community-based renewable electricity generation in BC by engaging residents and investors in projects that offer financial, social, and environmental returns.
+Residents of BC can purchase shares in the corporation and receive dividends from the lease payments generated by the renewable energy equipment that SolShare owns.
+SolShare Energy is a project of Vancouver Renewable Energy Co-operative.

 No investment is without risk.
-However, keep the following in mind when considering an investment in Solshare Energy:
+However, keep the following in mind when considering an investment in SolShare Energy:

-Most community owned energy projects sell the electricity they generate directly to the utility grid.
-Solshare has decided not to do this because:
+Most community-owned energy projects sell the electricity they generate directly to the utility grid.
+SolShare has decided not to do this because:

-Solshare’s model is different than other projects in three respects:
+SolShare’s model is different than other projects in three respects:

 You can also review the documents required to invest.

 Most contracts will be 10 year leases with the option to renew at the end.
-The lease contract has an escalator where the lease rate will increase each year as the utility (eg. BC Hydro) raises rates.
-However the escalation will never be more than 50% of the utility rate increase.
-So when the lease expires the customer will be paying a smaller premium compared to the utility rate than when they started the lease.
-They may even be paying less than the utility rate.
+The lease contract has an escalator where the lease rate will increase each year as the utility (BC Hydro) raises rates.
+However, the escalation will never be more than 50% of the utility rate increase.
+So when the lease expires, the customer will be paying a smaller rate compared to the utility rate then when the lease began.
 For this reason we think it will be unlikely that the customer would not renew the lease.

-We don’t offer ongoing share purchases – just periodic share offerings as new projects are developed.
+We don’t offer ongoing share purchases, just periodic share offerings as new projects are developed.
 Our shares are not a revenue stream.
 They are used for capital expenses related to specific projects.
 Our revenues come from the sale of electricity from our power plants.

 If we were to offer additional shares after raising enough capital for a project, the value of existing shares would be diluted, and we would not be able to offer our investors as good a return on investment.